Philadelphia Short-Term Rental Regulations

 Permit & Licensing

-- Rental License (hotel designation) — You don't live at the property ($69)
+- Rental License (hotel designation) — No primary residence requirement ($69/year)

 Limited Lodging Operator License